openstf/adbkit/README.md

 Cancels the transfer by ending the connection.
 Can be useful for reading endless streams of data, such as `/dev/urandom` or `/dev/zero`, perhaps for benchmarking use.
 Note that you must create a new sync connection if you wish to continue using the sync service.

 * Returns: The pullTransfer instance.

+# Incompatible changes in version 2.x

+Previously, we made extensive use of callbacks in almost every feature.
+While this normally works okay, ADB connections can be quite fickle, and it was starting to become difficult to handle every possible error.
+For example, we'd often fail to properly clean up after ourselves when a connection suddenly died in an unexpected place, causing memory and resource leaks.

+In version 2, we've replaced nearly all callbacks with [Promises](http://promisesaplus.com/) (using [Bluebird](https://github.com/petkaantonov/bluebird)), allowing for much more reliable error propagation and resource cleanup (thanks to `.finally()`).
+Additionally, many commands can now be cancelled on the fly, and although unimplemented at this point, we'll also be able to report progress on long-running commands without any changes to the API.

+Unfortunately, some API changes were required for this change. `client.framebuffer()`'s callback, for example, previously accepted more than one argument, which doesn't translate into Promises so well.
+Thankfully, it made sense to combine the arguments anyway, and we were able to do it quite cleanly.

+Furthermore, most API methods were returning the current instance for chaining purposes.
+While perhaps useful in some contexts, most of the time it probably didn't quite do what users expected, as chained calls were run in parallel rather than in serial fashion.
+Now every applicable API method returns a Promise, which is an incompatible but welcome change.
+This will also allow you to hook into `yield` and coroutines in Node 0.12.

+**However, all methods still accept (and will accept in the future) callbacks for those who prefer them.**

+Test coverage was also massively improved, although we've still got ways to go.

 ## More information